epigone707/gmail-saver/README.md

 You need to follow the [gmail python tutorial](https://developers.google.com/gmail/api/quickstart/python).

 The tutorial prerequisites contain:
 - A Google Cloud Platform project with the API enabled.
-To create a project and enable an API, refer to [Create a project and enable the API](https://developers.google.com/workspace/guides/create-project)
+To create a project and enable an API, refer to [Create a project and enable the API](https://developers.google.com/workspace/guides/create-project).
+Enable the "Gmail API".
 - Authorization credentials for a desktop application.
 To learn how to create credentials for a desktop application, refer to [Create credentials](https://developers.google.com/workspace/guides/create-credentials)

 There're 3 types of credentials.
 I choose [OAuth client ID credentials(application type = Desktop app)](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id).